Lesson InfoWho is lesson for?

 You don't even need a guitar to learn from this lesson as this lesson is a simple roadmap to get you started on what to learn.

-- Basic techniques such as hammer-ons, pull-offs and slides
+- Basic techniques such as hammer-ons, pull-offs, slides and bends

-5. Basic songs and riffs such as ‘Smoke on the water’ or ‘Come as you are’
+- Basic songs and riffs such as "Smoke on the Water" or "Come as You Are"